OBOFoundry/OBOFoundry.github.io/principles/fp-006-textual-definitions.md

 Implementation
 --------------

-Logical definitions should agree with textual definitions.
-In fact, logical definitions can be programmatically used to generate textual definitions (see [http://oro.open.ac.uk/21501/1/](http://oro.open.ac.uk/21501/1/))

 Textual definitions should be identified using the annotation property: ‘definition’ [http://purl.obolibrary.org/obo/IAO_0000115](http://purl.obolibrary.org/obo/IAO_0000115).
 The source of the definition should be provided using the annotation property ‘definition source’ [http://purl.obolibrary.org/obo/IAO_0000119](http://purl.obolibrary.org/obo/IAO_0000119), or as an axiom annotation on the definition assertion.